Austin Catholic Preparatory School: Academics

 According to a study by the University of Michigan, Austin sent more than 90 percent of its graduates on to college.
 Austin was accredited by the North Central Association of Colleges and Schools, and had chapters of the National Honors Society and Quill and Scroll.

 Yearbook

 Austin's Yearbook, Magistro, shared a title with one of St. Augustine's treatises, De Magistro ("On the Teacher"); a dialogue between Augustine and his teenage son, Adeodatus.

 Athletics

 Rival Schools

 Austin's teams played in the Central Division of the Catholic High School League, along with five other all-boys schools: Brother Rice, De La Salle, Catholic Central, University of Detroit High School, and Notre Dame High School (Harper Woods, Michigan).
 Its main rival was De La Salle, which was the Catholic League Detroit school closest to it in size and location.
 League rivals from the 50s and 60s included Detroit's St. Joseph's High School, Detroit Cathedral High School, and Salesian High School.

 Varsity Sports

-Austin offered a range of varsity sports, including football, basketball, baseball, golf, tennis, track and field, swimming, and ice hockey.
+Austin offered a range of varsity sports, including cross country, football, basketball, baseball, golf, tennis, track and field, swimming, and ice hockey.